How to lose the mental weight that’s weighing you down before summer

 House a mess?
 Kids, or your other half (or both!) driving you crazy?
 Work stress seemingly endless?
 Financial constraints and worries?
 Health, parents, career issues and bills to pay?
-Or, perhaps, all of the above?
-Most of us are treading water emotionally a lot of the time and are so overloaded with mental weight that we need a nap after just thinking about all of the things that we have to do each morning.
+The social divide getting wider apart each and every day?
+All of the above?
+Most of us are treading water emotionally a lot of the time right now and are so overloaded with mental weight that we need a nap after just thinking about all of the things that we have to do and cope with each morning.

-We recently polled a selection of readers who responded that they’re less concerned about wrinkles as they age and are more focused on wellness and being happy as they get older.
+We recently polled a selection of clients who overwhelmingly responded that they’re less concerned about wrinkles as they age and are more focused on being happy.

-So we have decided to have a look at ways to ditch that mental weight so you can cast off any anxieties and sit back, relax and truly enjoy this year.
+So, we have decided to have a look at ways to ditch that mental weight so you can cast off any anxieties and sit back, relax and truly enjoy what’s left of this year.

 Some of us unknowingly carry around such gigantic chips on our shoulders and have become so used to living with them that we have forgotten how to be carefree.
 That creates a huge amount of mental weight.
 Perhaps it was an illness or tragedy, but the chances are that if you think hard enough that something from long ago is serving as a mental anchor that’s heavy and weighing you down in the here and now.